nikolasovilj/get-git-emails/README.md

-# get-git-emails
-Tool for email info gathering based on unauthenticated Github API and git repo logs
+Tool for email info gathering based on unauthenticated Github API and it scrapes git repo logs.
+* addition to your OSINT toolbelt
+* could be used in phishing campaigns